BenAgro314/engsci_vault/BME205 Part 2/BME205 Week 14; Control of Breathing.md

 					- innervate muscles that narrow (adduct) the upper airways
 			- during inspiration, excite inspiratory muscles that widen the upper airway
 			- during expiration: expiratory muscles during active expiration
+- expiratory neurons:  They are stimulated by the inspiratory neurons, and in turn inhibit the inspiratory neurons.

 ![[Pasted image 20210415155215.png]]
 ![[Pasted image 20210415155419.png]]